 Large families with five or more persons have special housing needs.
 The reasons for classification as a special need are generally due to a lower per capita income, the need for affordable childcare, or the need for affordable larger units.
-Compton has an estimated 11,151 large family households (ACS, 2017).
-In Compton there are 11,151 of large families or 44% of all families.
-The Census Bureau has not published data on the percentage of Compton large households that overpay for housing or live in overcrowded conditions.
+Compton has an estimated 7,650 large family households (33 percent) (ACS, 2017).
+Of those 16 percent were renter occupied households, and 17 percent were owner occupied households The Census Bureau has not published data on the percentage of Compton large households that overpay for housing or live in overcrowded conditions.

 Single-parent households also have greater housing needs than other households due to their limited income and higher expenses.
 The City of Compton has 9,806 single-parent families with children, of which 1,694 are male-headed households and 4,234 are female-headed households.
-Census data shows 5,928 single-parent households with children including 1,694 male-headed households and 4,234 female-headed households with children including 1,694 male-headed households and 4,234 female-headed households which is 6% of the total households.
+Census data shows 5,928 single-parent households with children including 1,694 male-headed households and 4,234 female-headed households which is 6% of the total households.
 As is common, lower income single parents, particularly renters, experience the highest prevalence and severity of overpayment and overcrowding.